readium/lcp-specs/notes/lcp-profile-upgrade.md

 ## Implementations

 ### Readium “1” clients
-At the time of writing this proposal, the Readium “1” codebase (i.e. readium-sdk + readium-lcp-client) does not yet support the use-case of a client app handling multiple LCP profiles.
+At the time of writing this proposal, the Readium “1” codebase (i.e. readium-sdk + readium-lcp-client) does not support the use-case of a client app handling multiple LCP profiles.
 This limitation is mostly due to how demo apps (e.g. SDKLauncher-iOS and SDKLauncher-Android) bundle the profile certificates, and how this gets integrated into the underlying LCP native library.

-This codebase will therefore need to be seriously modified before this feature is implemented.
-No date can be given at this point.
+This codebase would therefore need to be seriously modified before this feature is implemented.
+Because it is now deprecated, this may never be achieved.

-### Readium “2” clients
+### Readium Mobile clients

-The Readium “2” codebase involves another - simpler - architecture.
+The  Readium Mobile codebase has a quite simple architecture.
 The code can easily switch to the correct crypto material for the active profile when performing LCP tasks.

 However, the proposed mechanism to discover and fetch a new license (upgraded profile) from an old license (legacy profile) must be implemented in platform-specific code for each target application, based upon the existing LSD process (notably, graceful degradation in case of network errors).

-This codebase will evolve in Q2 2020.

 ### Go server(s)